rlevitsky/spr/README.md

 No external dependencies other than libcurl.
 In Ubuntu 24, install it with
 ```
-% apt install libcurl4-openssl-dev`
+% apt install libcurl4-openssl-dev
 ```
 ## Compilation

-Edit the AUTH line, replace token with your one.
+Edit the AUTH line at the **spr.c** file, replace the token with your own one.

 Compile with
 ```
 % gcc -o spr spr.c -l curl